solliancenet/crypto-workshop/04_Polygon.md

     ![Graphical user interface, text, application Description automatically generated](./images/media/image62.png)

 3. This should take to a page that detects your browser and prompts you to install the version appropriate to your browser.
-Select the "Install
+Select the **Install
-Metamask for \<Your Browser Name\>"
+Metamask for XYZ**

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image63.png)

+4. Switch back to the gitpod window.

-4. Follow the instructions after your download.
+5. Follow the instructions after your download.
+Be sure that you add the **Mumbai** testnet to the Metamask wallet.

-5. Next you will need to get you DataHub API keys.
+6. Next you will need to get your DataHub API keys.
 In this step, right click the **Signup for DataHub** link and select to open that in new tab in your browser.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image11.png)

-6. Switch to that tab and complete the registration for the free DataHub account.
+7. Switch to that tab and complete the registration for the free DataHub account.

     ![Graphical user interface, text, application, email Description automatically generated](./images/media/image12.png)

-7. Confirm your e-mail address.
+8. Confirm your e-mail address.

     ![Graphical user interface, text, application, email Description automatically generated](./images/media/image13.png)

     ![Graphical user interface, application, PowerPoint Description automatically generated](./images/media/image14.png)

-8. Login to Datahub with the credentials you created
+9. Login to Datahub with the credentials you created

     ![Graphical user interface, text, website Description automatically generated](./images/media/image15.png)

-9. Return to the Gitpod environment and follow the instructions for acquiring a DataHub key and adding to your code.
+10. Return to the Gitpod environment and follow the instructions for acquiring a DataHub key and adding to your code.

-10. Be sure to select Polygon as the protocol when creating your app in DataHub!
+11. Be sure to select **Polygon** as the protocol when creating your app in DataHub!

-11. When you have copied the key, you will need to create a .env.local file in which to store it.
+12. When you have copied the key, you will need to create a `.env` file in which to store it.
 Follow these steps:

-    1. From the left treeview of the Gitpod environment under the root folder /learn-web3-dapp locate the file .env.example.
+    1. From the left treeview of the Gitpod environment under the root folder /learn-web3-dapp locate the file `.env.example`.

-    2. Right click the file and select Rename.
-Change the name to just .env.local
+    2. Right click the file and select **Rename**.
+Change the name to just `.env`

-    3. Double click the .env file to open it in a new editor panel.
+    3. Double click the `.env` file to open it in a new editor panel.

     ![Graphical user interface, application Description automatically generated](./images/media/image16.png)

-12. Paste your key as instructed and close the .env.local tab.
+13. Paste your key as the value for the `DATAHUB_POLYGON_API_KEY` variable then close the `env` tab.

     > NOTE: Whenever the instructions tell you edit code, look for the code file in the Explorer tree view just as you did for the .env.example file.

-13. Select the navigation button Connect to Polygon to continue.
+14. Select the navigation button **Connect to Polygon** to continue.

 ## Connect to Polygon